Pomegranate

 Stamina booster

-Try drinking a glass of pomegranate or beetroot juice 30 minutes before your workout to test its effects!
+Try drinking a glass of pomegranate or beetroot juice 30 minutes before your workout to test the effects!

-Pomegranate’s anti-inflammatory effects can also help in athletic recovery – protecting your muscles from excess damage during training and then speeding up the repairs afterwards.
+Pomegranate’s anti-inflammatory effects can also help in athletic recovery – protecting your muscles from excess damage during training and speeding up the repair afterward.

 Juice or seeds?